cmartinruiz/KrakenCryptocoins/README.md

 ## Instructions:
 ### 1. Check that:
 * PowerShell is being executed as Administrator
-* Anaconda (https://www.anaconda.com/) for virtual environment creation with python version 3.12 or above
+* Anaconda (https://www.anaconda.com/) is installed for virtual environment creation with python version 3.12 or above
 * Git installed (https://git-scm.com/) for cloning the repository

 ### 2. Run in your terminal the following code: